 Chateau Marquis d’Alesme Winemaking

-Serving and Decanting Chateau Marquis d’Alesme, with Wine, Food, Pairing Tips
+Serving Chateau Marquis d’Alesme, with Wine, Food, Pairing Tips

 Château Marquis d'Alesme Wine Tasting Notes

 Deep in color, with just a bit of swirling you find flowers, mint-leaves, black currants, plums, and cherry aromatics.
 On the palate, the wine is silky, creamy, and fresh.
 The fruits are sweet, energetic, and long.
 There is purity in the berries, length and elegance.
 The fruit produces an impact on the palate that lingers, building in intensity in the finish.
 The end notes get even better as you find a touch of peppery spice, mint, and chocolate-covered plums.
 The wine blends 63% Cabernet Sauvignon, 30% Merlot, 5% Petit Verdot and 2% Cabernet Franc.
 14% ABV.
 3.65 pH.
 The harvest took place September 15 - October 4.
 Yields were only 22 hectoliters per hectare.
 Drink from 2026-2055.
 94-96 Pts.